johnshearing/iotaAirgappedClientServerWallet/data/dbHistory/README.md

 Deleted records will be marked as deleted and ignored.
 When accessing data it might make sense to [stream the file backwards when reading](https://github.com/dominictarr/fs-reverse) so that the newest record is encounterd first at which point the system stops searching.
 Transaction rollbacks should be very easy with this method - here's why: To roll back a transaction just mark for deletion all the new records at the end of the JSON files which were part of the incomplete transaction.
 Then everything will read as before.
-At regular intervals the database can be taken offline so that outdated and deleted records can actually be removed.
+At regular intervals the database can be taken offline so that outdated and deleted records can actually be removed from tables.
 I think this was called packing in the days of xbase.
+While the system is offline, table can be sorted to provide faster responses to common searches.
+Indexes can be built anytime the system is not busy.

+I have done plenty of work with available databases so why not just use MySQL or Mongo?
+Because I want to make something simple and without dependencies so that it's easy to audit.
+And because I want to learn stuff and have some fun.
+:)